 Add a sign-in activity

 If your app requires a user to sign in before they can use your app, you can add a vehicle-optimized sign-in activity that handles signing in and out of your app.
-You can also add sign-in and sign-out workflows to a settings activity, but you should use a dedicated sign-in activity if your app cannot be used until a user signs in.
+You can also add sign-in and sign-out workflows to a settings activity, but use a dedicated sign-in activity if your app can't be used until a user signs in.
 Remember that this activity is only triggered by an app running on Android Automotive OS.
 Phone apps connected to Android Auto do not use it.

 Require sign in at app start